TheMannu/Technology-Topics-Quick-Reference/Identity-and-Acess-Management.md

 5. Custom IAM Role
 • Definition: A role created and defined manually by you (the user), tailored to meet specific permission requirements.
 • Purpose: Allows precise control over what actions can be performed on which AWS resources.
+• Example Use Case:
+  - A custom role is created for a Lambda function that grants permissions only to read/write data to specific DynamoDB tables or invoke specific AWS APIs.